rgrams/rendercam/README.md

 * __cam_id__ <kbd>hash</kbd> - ID of the camera game object.
 Uses the current camera by default.

 ### rendercam.follow(target_id, [allowMultiFollow], [cam_id])
 Makes the camera follow a game object.
 Lerps by default (see `rendercam.follow_lerp_func` below).
 If you want the camera to rigidly follow a game object it is better to just make the camera a child of that object.
 Set `rendercam.follow_lerp_speed` to adjust the global camera follow speed (default: 3).
 You can tell a camera to follow multiple game objects, in which case it will move toward the average of their positions.
 Note that the camera follow function only affects the camera's X and Y coordinates, so it only makes sense for 2D-oriented games.
 For this feature to work as expected, the camera should not be the child of a game object that is scaled, rotated, or translated.

 _PARAMETERS_
 * __target_id__ <kbd>hash</kbd> - ID of the game object to follow.
 * __allowMultiFollow__ <kbd>bool</kbd> - If true, will add `target_id` to the list of objects to follow instead of replacing all previous targets.
 * __cam_id__ <kbd>hash</kbd> - ID of the camera game object.
 Uses the current camera by default.

+### "follow", { target_id=..., allowMultiFollow=... }
+The message equivalent of `rendercam.follow()`.
+If you want a camera to follow a game object as soon as the collection it is in has loaded (on `init`), send this message to it instead of using `rendercam.follow()`.
+This is because the order in which `init` functions are called in a collection is semi-random, but the camera must have run its `init` function before `rendercam.follow()` will work on it.
+The message is guaranteed to be received after all `init` functions have run.

+_FIELDS_
+* __target_id__ <kbd>hash</kbd> - ID of the game object to follow.
+* __allowMultiFollow__ <kbd>bool</kbd> - If true, will add `target_id` to the list of objects to follow instead of replacing all previous targets.

 ### rendercam.unfollow([target_id], [cam_id])
 Makes the camera stop following a game object.
 If the camera was following multiple objects, this will remove `target_id` from the list, otherwise it will stop the camera from following anything.